semaphoreci/docs/docs/essentials/tag-triggered-deployment.md

 For this guide you will need:

 - A working Semaphore project
-- A basic CI pipeline defined in `.semaphore/semaphore.yml` file.
+- A basic CI pipeline defined in your `.semaphore/semaphore.yml` file.
 You can use one of the documented use cases or language guides as a starting point.
-- A deployment pipeline defined in `.semaphore/deployment.yml` file.
-You can find examples for deployment to AWS, DockerHub, Kubernetes cluster etc. in our documentation.
+- A deployment pipeline defined in your `.semaphore/deployment.yml` file.
+You can find examples for deployments to AWS, DockerHub, Kubernetes cluster, etc. in our documentation.

-## Set up automatic deployment on a new tag
+## Setting up automatic deployment on a new tag

-Let say that your CI pipeline looks something like this:
+Let's say that your CI pipeline looks something like this:

 ```yaml
 version: v1.0